nilumbra/MIT-6.009-Fundamentals-of-Programming-Spring2022-labs/README.md

 According to [MIT EECS's roadmaps for freshman](https://www.eecs.mit.edu/docs/ug/freshman_roadmaps.pdf), 6.009 Programming is one of the three **foundation subjects**[^1] for those majoring in Computer Science and Engineering.
 It is claimed to be a pure programming class, though many common algorithms are used explicitly or implicitly in lectures and recitations.
 Since it is classified as a co-requiste with 6.006, background in algorithms is not expected.
-However, this is not a introductory class in computer programming.[^2] To get most out of this material, the reader should either have taken an introductory Python course or had experience other languages.
+However, this is not a introductory class in computer programming.[^2] To get most out of this material, the reader should either have taken an introductory Python course or had experience in other languages.

 ## Access
 As of now(2022/3/26), the material is available at [here](https://py.mit.edu/spring22).
 As this is not published under MIT OCW Project, not all contents on the website is